 A high-energy poetry performance that includes inter-active choral readings with the students, lively recitations, readings and story-telling that demonstrate where to get ideas and how to get started, as well as question and answer sessions for students and teachers.

-Each presentation is 45-min. to an hour and includes lively recitations and commentaries by the author.
-Programs are for students, teachers, and librarians in grades K-2 and 3-5.
+Each presentation is 45-50 minutes and includes lively recitations and commentaries by the author.
+Programs are for students, teachers, and librarians in grades K-2, 3-5, and 6-8.

 To learn more about Charles Ghigna and his publications please visit www.fathergoose.com.